SebClone/HPP_CA/README.md

 - Wir verwenden Standardmäßig Textnachrichten zum testen der Verschlüsselung.
 Da der Algorithmus mit Binärdaten arbeitet ließen sich im Prinzipa auch andere Datenformate verschlüsseln.

 ## 6) Allgemeine Hinweise zum Code
--Die include Befehle jedes Files erfolgen nach dem "include what you use" Prinzip.
+- Die include Befehle jedes Files erfolgen nach dem "include what you use" Prinzip.
--Das etwas längliche umrechnen und mappen von 1D <-> 2D mit MPI_Alltoallw ist dem geschuldet, dass die Funktionen in io.cpp zuest für 1D Zeilenstreifen ausgelegt waren.
+- Das etwas längliche umrechnen und mappen von 1D <-> 2D mit MPI_Alltoallw ist dem geschuldet, dass die Funktionen in io.cpp zuest für 1D Zeilenstreifen ausgelegt waren.
 Somit war ein Adapter nötig.

+***

+# Documentation for the “HPP-Automaton” project for the course “Parallel Computing”.

+By Samuel Orth and Sebastian Roth.

+## Tldr:
+Symmetric encryption algorithm based on a cellular automaton.
+Parallelization is achieved using MPI and domain decomposition in 2D blocks with halo cells for neighbor communication.
+Neighbor communication and calculation of the independent inner core are performed in an overlapping manner.
+OpenMP was also used for the inner core.

+## Table of contents:
+0. Project information
+1. Usage
+2. Project structure
+3. Implementation of the HPP-Automaton
+4. Design decisions
+5. Parallelization
+6. General notes on the code

-## English HPP
+## 1) Usage
+We use a Makefile (/Makefile) and a configuration file (/include/config.hpp, /src/config.cpp).
+The following can be set in the config:
+- iterations             (type: integer , default: 1000,                         task: Number of iterations of the main loop)
+- grid_size              (type: integer , default: automatic,                    task: size of the grid in which the message is read)
+- wall_density           (type: double  , default: 0.10,                         task: ratio of wall cells to free grid cells (range [0.0, 1.0]))
+- seed                   (type: uint64_t, default: random,                       task: Seed for the randomized distribution of wall cells)
+- dump_frames            (type: boolean , default: false,                        task: Saves “snapshots” of the current grid at intervals)
+- frame_interval         (type: integer , default: 10,                           task: Interval at which snapshots are saved)
+- input                  (type: string  , default: “data/message.txt”,           task: Path to the original message)
+- enc_bin                (type: string  , default: “data/encrypted_full.bin”,    task: Path to the encrypted message)
+- meta                   (type: string  , default: “data/encrypted_full.meta”,   task: Path to the metadata)
+- key                    (type: string  , default: “data/wall_mask.key”,         task: Path to the key)
+- output                 (type: string  , default: “data/decrypted_message.txt”, task: path to decrypted message)

+Settings in the Makefile:
+- mpic++ compiler
+- build target is called “hpp_mpi_app”
+- Basic flags: -std=c++20 -Wall -Wextra -Wpedantic
+- Optimized by default with -O3 (unless BUILD=debug is set)
+- OpenMP is used (unless OMP=0 is set)
+- Runtime parameters: - NP=4 (number of MPI processes)
+                      - RUN_ARGS=(“”) goes to mpirun
+                      - APP_ARGS=("") goes to the application
+- CLI flag: --encrypt and --decrypt set the mode (passed to APP_ARGS or simply make encrypt or make decrypt)

+Example usage:
+- make encrypt
+- make run NP=8 RUN_ARGS=‘-x OMP_NUM_THREADS=4’ APP_ARGS='--decrypt"

+## 2) Project structure
+* /include/ contains all .hpp headers.
+* /src/ contains all .cpp source files.
+* /.build/ contains all automatically generated build objects.
+* /results/ contains all results produced by us, such as graphs, tables, etc.
+* /data/ contains all input and output files that are important for the encryption and decryption mode.

+## 3) Implementation of the HPP-Automaton
 The implementation of all HPP rules is located in /hpp_rules.hpp and /hpp_rules.cpp.
 The HPP cellular automata is a cellular automata with a von Neumann neighborhood.
 We opted for a torus characteristic.
 This means that there are no ends to the grid and the edge columns/rows are in direct proximity to each other.
 The automaton is a 2D matrix (dtype=uint8_t) of size grid_size x grid_size, which is defined by terminal input.